-▶ Press the screen layout key: The soft-key row shows the available layout options, see "Operating modes", page 62
+▶ Press the screen layout key: The soft-key row shows the available layout options, see "Modes of operation"

-Select the desired screen layout
+▶ Select the desired screen layout

-Control Panel
+Control panel

 The TNC 320 is delivered with an integrated keyboard.
 As an alternative, the TNC 320 is also available with a separate display unit and an operating panel with alphabetic keyboard.